 26.10.11.
-New, temp Bus Exchange view of post quake, red zone, construction site, west of Colombo St demolitions.
-Quake shattered, old Council offices behind, which made way for the permanent Bus Exchange
+New, temp, Bus Exchange view of post quake, red zone, construction site, west of Colombo St demolitions.
+Quake shattered, old Council offices behind, were demolished to enable the permanent Bus Exchange

 Two blokes in yellow, Hi Vis vests stood by an office & talked to passengers needing information.
 Two more blokes in orange, Hi Vis vests stood on the road island, doing the same.

 26.10.11.
-Eastern view of red zone, post quake, construction site, by new, temp Bus Exchange office, Lichfield St side
+Yellow digger & orange, Hi Vis vested workmen.
+Eastern view of red zone, post quake, construction site, by new, temp, Bus Exchange office, Lichfield St side

-At the construction site next to the new, temporary Bus Exchange, a digger & grader smoothed new shingle.
-Workmen in Hi Vis vests wandered about & Lichfield St side, were busy behind a cordon fence, finishing Ballantynes extensions.
+At the construction site next to the new, temporary, Bus Exchange, a yellow digger & yellow grader smoothed new shingle.
+Workmen in orange, Hi Vis vests wandered about Lichfield St side, finishing Ballantynes extensions behind a cordon fence.
 Beyond loured quake trashed, dead high rises: Westpac, Holiday Inn & Hotel Grand Chancellor, awaiting demolition.

 I wandered back to my car on St Asaph St, via recently opened demolition desolation on Colombo St, between Tuam St / St Asaph St, where 16 people died in the Feb 22 quake.

 26.10.11.
+White digger.
 Tuam St / St Asaph St view of Colombo St west side, post quake demolition sites.
 16 people were killed in the vicinity by falling masonry, incl 8 red bus passengers

 26.10.11.
 Tuam St view of Colombo St red zone & quake trashed high rises: Westpac, Hotel Grand Chancellor, Holiday Inn, awaiting demolition

-By a solitary bldg, corner Tuam St & Colombo St, two orange, Hi Vis vested surveyors measured with their tripod instrument on a new asphalt car park, on a recent demolition site.
+By a solitary bldg, cnr Tuam St & Colombo St, two orange, Hi Vis vested surveyors measured with their tripod instrument on a new asphalt car park, on a recent demolition site.

 26.10.11.
-Surveyors measuring in post quake, red zone, demolition site / car park, cnr Tuam St / Colombo St. Red zone, dead CBD bldgs beyond
+Orange, Hi Vis vested surveyors, post quake, red zone, demolition site / car park, cnr Tuam St / Colombo St. Red zone, dead CBD bldgs beyond

 26.10.11.
 Colombo St, red zone view of quake obsolete sign, NZDF checkpoint hut & red zone, dead CBD bldgs towards The Crossing sky bridge, Cashel St